 Outboarding the nesting boxes was the one significant modification we wanted to make which wasn’t explained in your plans, so we sort of had to figure it out ourselves.
 [Editor’s note: I now offer free plans for external nesting boxes.]
 I have a tendency to overbuild, so I think it would support about 120 pounds of chickens. *grin*

-Arched entryway into the “Secret Layer”
+Creating an arched entryway into the “Secret Layer” henhouse

 I made the arched entry after being inspired by one of the coops on your website, in which the maker had made an arched entry.
 After making it, it seemed like a perfect spot for some sort of plaque, so I cut some scrap plywood to the right curve and gave it a single coat of weatherproofing stain.
 My two sons (6 and 9 years old) came up with the “Secret Layer” idea, and we did the painting and decoration (just acrylic paint) together.

 My review of The Garden Coop chicken coop plans

 Thanks for making such excellent plans.
 I’m a construction novice, and your plans made everything clear enough that I could build the chicken coop almost single handedly.
 Right now, we only have three chickens, but now that we have this lovely large coop, we’ll be adding a few more! —Richard and Ellen